se7smohamed/Extend/readme.md

 The compiler will then look for code inside your `src` folder, only files with extensions `.xt` or `.xt.js` will be processed. in this stage of development, the compiler will require a character or more to indicate blocks of code that will require compiling.

-in this example we used the mustache syntax, but you can choose any other syntax, one trick is to use multiline comment syntax in your programming language to avoid your code being highlighted as an error by your IDE.
+in this example we used the mustache syntax, but it's up to you to choose any syntax you like, you might want to use multiline string / comment syntax of your programming language to avoid your code being highlighted as an error by your IDE.

 eg:&nbsp; `var salaries = {{ [employee.salary for employee in employees] }}`